salieri11/concord-bft/README.md

  * src/athena_connection.*: connection handler (reads and processes requests)

- * src/athena.proto: Google Protocol Buffers messages that Helen uses to talk to Athena

  * src/athena_evm.*: wrapper around Evmjit

+ * proto/athena.proto: Google Protocol Buffers messages that Helen uses to talk to Athena

+ * tools/ath_sendtx.cpp: a utility that allows you to send transactions to athena without needing to build and start helen